 In September 2013 the College dedicated the Bob and Lou Peel Allied Health Center at Ninth and Main to house five Allied Health programs—Physical Therapy Assistant, Respiratory Therapy, Health Information Management, Surgical Technology, and Pharmacy Technology.

 On April 26, 2015 the new Fire Science Training Center was dedicated.
 This project was completed in conjunction with the City of Hutchinson Fire Department.
 The College also utilizes the Hutchinson Sports Arena, providing maintenance of the building in exchange for its use.

-The College has four off-campus locations: McPherson, Newton, Fort Riley, and Cosmetology.
+The College has multiple off-campus locations: McPherson, Newton, Fire Science, Allied Health (Davis Hall and Peel Center) and Cosmetology.
 The Newton location is housed in the Axtell Educational Center at 203 East Broadway Street in Newton, Kansas and opened in 2008.
-The McPherson location, at 2208 E. Kansas Avenue in McPherson, Kansas, opened in 2010.
-The Fort Riley location at 8044 Normandy Drive at Fort Riley Army Base near Junction City, KS, offers Allied Health courses and Practical Nursing; it opened in 2014.
+The McPherson location, at 2208 Plaza East Place in McPherson, Kansas, opened in 2010.
 HutchCC Cosmetology, located at 200 E. 3rd Avenue in Hutchinson, Kansas, opened in 2016.

 The Jack Mull family Football Complex, renovated in the spring of 2015, houses the coaches’ offices, meeting space, locker rooms, and the Bob and Lou Peel Weight Training Center.